-- The student must be approved by the high school principal and must receive parental or guardian approval. - The student will be limited to 2 academic credit courses per semester at Galveston College. - Credit for college hours will not be granted until the student has successfully completed all high school graduation requirements and a high school transcript documenting graduation is submitted to the Admissions Office.
-(Approval may be requested by the student for dual credit.) - While attending Galveston College, the student will be expected to adhere to all policies of the College. - (b) Persons who do not hold a high school diploma or G.E.D. (but who are 18 years of age or older and whose high school class has graduated) may be admitted by giving evidence of an ability to profit from college instruction.
+- Credit for college hours will not be granted until the student has successfully completed all high school graduation requirements and a high school transcript documenting graduation is submitted to the Admissions Office.
+(Approval may be requested by the student for dual credit.) - While attending Galveston College, the student will be expected to adhere to all policies of the College. - (b) Persons who do not hold a high school diploma or G.E.D. (but who are 18 years of age or older and whose high school class has graduated) may be admitted by giving evidence of an ability to benefit from college instruction.
 Such admission will be on a probationary basis. - Authorization from Galveston College to enroll as a non-resident international student.
 All correspondence relating to admissions for international students should be addressed to the Admissions Office; Galveston College; 4015 Avenue Q; Galveston, Texas; 77550; U.S.A.
 (Refer to Admissions Procedure).